What's New in 2026

 Arrive ten minutes early.
 Day-use windows are fixed.
 Late arrival comes directly out of your onsen time.

 Book a private bath if you're traveling as a couple.
 A kashikiri-buro (貸切風呂) reserved bath puts you and your partner in a private rotenburo for 40–60 minutes at prices often comparable to the communal option.
+For the most romantic ryokan day-use options, see our best ryokans for couples guide.

 Avoid peak Japanese holiday periods.
-Golden Week (May 3–5), Obon (mid-August), and New Year (January 1–3) see day-use slots disappear weeks in advance.
+Golden Week (late April to early May), Obon (mid-August), and New Year (January 1–3) see day-use slots disappear weeks in advance.

 Structure your day around the ryokan as the midday anchor.
 The best pattern: sightseeing in the morning, ryokan from 11:00–14:00, afternoon sightseeing or travel.
+This makes the most use of a property's 2–3 hour window without rushing transport on either side.

 Bring cash.
 Many traditional ryokan do not accept foreign credit cards for day-use plan payment.
-Our [ryokan packing list](/blog/ryokan-packing-list) has a full prep checklist.
+Where Klook tickets are available, these can be pre-purchased by card.
+Our ryokan packing list has a full prep checklist.

 Frequently Asked Questions